OpenTOSCA/opentosca-vintner/docs/docs/queries4tosca/specification.md

 a value, in which case it will automatically be used as the name for the key.

-The expression in the first line returns a list of objects comprised of the keys Node Name and Node Type mapped to the names and types of individual nodes.
+The expression in the first line returns a list of objects comprised of the keys Node Name and node type mapped to the names and types of individual nodes.
 The second expression also returns a list of objects, but their keys are named directly after the values, namely name and type.
 The expression in the last line returns a list of objects consisting of only a single key-value pair, with the name of each individual node as the key, and the corresponding type